jahtz/pypxml/docs/DOCUMENTATION.md

 def from_etree(cls,
                tree: etree.Element,
                parent: Union["PageXML", Self],
-               skip_unknown: bool = False) -> Self
+               raise_on_error: bool = True) -> Self
 ```

-Create a new PageElement object from an etree element.
+Creates a new PageElement object from an etree element.

 **Arguments**:

-- `tree` - lxml etree object.
+- `tree` - An lxml etree object.
 - `parent` - The parent element of this page element.
-- `skip_unknown` - Skip unknown elements.
-Else raise ValueError.
-Defaults to False.
+- `raise_on_error` - If set to False, parsing errors are ignored.
+Defaults to True.

 **Raises**:

-- `ValueError` - If the element is not a valid PageXML element and skip_unknown is False.
+- `ValueError` - If the element is not a valid PageXML element and raise_on_error is True.

 **Returns**:

-  PageElement object that represents the passed etree element.
+  A PageElement object that represents the passed etree element.

-<a id="pypxml.pagelement.PageElement.to_etree"></a>
+<a id="pypxml.pageelement.PageElement.to_etree"></a>

 #### to\_etree